Speculative applications for actuarial, financial planning and insurance loss adjusting jobs

 It’s mainly large employers, such as Lane Clark & Peacock LLP, Mercer, Willis Towers Watson and Hymans Robertson LLP, that run an annual recruitment drive for both graduate roles and internships.
 Small and medium sized organisations, particularly those offering specialist services, don’t recruit on this scale and probably won’t get as much interest from job hunters, which creates a good opportunity for you to use a speculative application to worm your way into a business.

 There are many businesses in the UK that recruit insurance loss adjusters, financial planners and actuaries – so there’ll be plenty of places for you to apply to speculatively.
 How do you find them?
-Professional bodies, such as the Institute and Faculty of Actuaries (IFoA) and the Chartered Institute of Loss Adjusters (CILA), allow users to search their online databases to find respective firms.
+Professional bodies, such as the Institute and Faculty of Actuaries (IFoA), allow users to search their online databases to find respective firms.
 It’s also worth perusing online/print directories of relevant companies in the UK.

 Your covering letter is arguably the most important element of your speculative application, as this is what the reader will see first.
 You’ll need to hook them in otherwise your application will most probably end up in the bin.
 Remember, they’re not expecting to hear from you.